ChiragKaudan/ChiragKaudan.github.io/index.md

 ## Research Interests

-- **Combinatorics:** Within combinatorics, graph theory is especially important to theoretical computer scientists and I spend time thinking about various problems in graph theory.
-These include extremal problems, coloring, optimization, forbidden substructures, etc.
+- **Combinatorics:** Within combinatorics, graph theory especially is of  interest to me.
+I spend time thinking about various problems in graph theory; extremal problems, coloring, optimization, forbidden substructures, etc.
-- **Algorithms and Complexity** Algorithms for combinatorial problems and complexity theory are also of interest to me; combinatorial structures provide a strong foundation for algorithms research
+- **Algorithms and Complexity** Algorithms for combinatorial problems and complexity theory are also of interest to me; combinatorial structures provide a rich playground for algorithms research

 ## Things I'm Currently Thinking About